tomsWebConsulting/twcsl/v7.1/Page Sections Slide Toggle/README.md

     text block.

 * Add a section after the previous section and add whatever blocks you want to the section.
-This will be the content of that gets hidden/shown.
+This will be the content that gets toggled (hidden/shown).

 * You can repeat the previous two section pattern for as many toggle sections as you want.

+## x-twc-psst-close tag

+The **&lt;x-twc-psst-close /&gt;** tag can be added to a code block at the end of a section to close the section.
+This can be useful with long sections so you don't have to scroll up to click and close the section.

+This tag understands the data-toggle-color and data-toggle-icon attributes described previously.

 ## Demo

-You can see a [demo of this effect here][6].
+You can see a [demo of this effect here][7].

 ## Make a Donation

-Please consider [making a donation][7].
+Please consider [making a donation][8].

 ## Changes

+* **2024-03-04**

+  * add feature to toggle multiple sections
+  * add feature to toggle sections from the end of a section
+  * bumped version to 0.5.0

 * **2023-04-12**

   * fix issue with data-toggle-color attribute not working